 How Do You Calm a Whimpering Dog?

-The most effective way to calming a whimpering dog is to find the root of the problem.
+The most effective way to calm a whimpering dog is to find the root of the problem.
 If the reason is something simple such as taking your dog outside or giving them a treat, these demands can easily be met.
 But if your dog continues whimpering, here are a few tips to solve the issue.

 Dogs have a keen sense of their owner's emotions.
 So when you are overly excited, your dog can sense it and start to feel excited with you.
 But when they are whimpering and feeling anxious, it is best to approach the situation as calmly as possible not to excite your dog even more.